JessicaCGlenn/rtb/README.md

+## NOTICE : This is not the original, this is a fork of the original, created by mad genius Evan Digby, you can check out his work here: https://github.com/evandigby

 # rtb Real Time Bidding Interface
 Proof of concept real time bidding library.
 This library can be tested using the p.o.c server implementation at https://github.com/evandigby/rtbhost.